United States v. Hemani: Background

-Factual background

 Ali Danial Hemani, a dual-citizen of the United States and Pakistan, had been under investigation by the Federal Bureau of Investigation (FBI).
 Federal authorities suspected Hemani of having ties to terrorist organizations.
 The FBI obtained a search warrant to search Hemani's home.
 Agents found a Glock 9mm handgun, 60 grams of marijuana, and 4.7 grams of cocaine.
 Hemani admitted to investigators that he was a user of both marijuana and cocaine.

-Legal background

 Hemani was indicted in the Eastern District of Texas for violating 18 U.S.C. § 922(g)(3), which makes it illegal for anyone who is "an unlawful user of or addicted to any controlled substance" to possess a firearm.
 Hemani moved to dismiss the indictment on the ground that § 922(g)(3) violates the Second Amendment on its face.
 A magistrate judge recommended dismissing the indictment.
 Hemani later amended his motion to lodge an as-applied challenge to the constitutionality of the law.
 The district court granted the motion, and dismissed the indictment on February 1, 2024.
-Relying on its recently-issued precedent, the Fifth Circuit affirmed on January 31, 2025.
+Relying on its recently issued precedent, the Fifth Circuit affirmed on January 31, 2025.

-Supreme Court
+Decision

 On June 2, 2025, the United States filed a petition for certiorari, seeking to reverse the judgment of the Fifth Circuit.
 On October 20, the Supreme Court granted review.
-The case will be argued during the Court's ongoing 2025-26 Term, with a decision expected by the summer of 2026.
+The case was argued on March 2, 2026, and an opinion was issued on June 18, 2026.

+Impact

+While the ruling strengthened gun rights for substance users, it did not apply to those who possess firearms while intoxicated or impact either federal firearms restrictions which disarm convicted felons or prosecutions which involve proof that a defendant's drug use renders them dangerous.